OICR/softeng-blog/_posts/minh_ha/2020-08-15-Argo-gateway.md

 React's limitation at the time also called for complex patterns like [HOCs](https://reactjs.org/docs/higher-order-components.html) and [Render Props](https://reactjs.org/docs/render-props.html), which added to the complexity.
 With multiple developers rotating in and out of different features, we found ourselves with duplicated implmentations and buggy code.
 This took away much of our ability to focus on solving problems that were unique to the UI, resulting in inconsistent implementations and strange bugs.
 It was not clear to us how we got there, until we asked the question: Why was there so much business logic in the UI to begin with?

 Once this question was asked, we took a step back and looked at the whole system.
-This was KF's architecture diagram at the time:
+This was KF's architecture diagram at the time (Thank you [Rosi](/blog/category/rosi_bajari) for finding this from our archive!):

 <image src="{{ site.urlimg }}/minh_ha/argo_gateway/KF-Portal-OICR.png" />